I want to share the basic plan I use to support my patients of all ages when they feel an acute illness coming on.

 Another way to use liposomal vitamin C, one that I have found very effective in helping reduce inflammation in a variety of conditions, is to have the person do a water-only fast.
 After fasting for 16 hours, they take 25-50 grams of liposomal vitamin C during the next two hours.
 When we fast, the cells begin to actively seek glucose.
 Vitamin C is chemically very similar to glucose, so if no glucose is available (because of the fast), the cells will take up the vitamin C readily.
 This strategy seems to result in a reduction in inflammation, no matter what the cause.
 Another effect of this high-dose vitamin C approach is to increase the level of peroxide in the tissues, which is the basis of its use in high-dose IV vitamin C for a variety of conditions.
 Some people do this twice a week, always with a liberal water intake.

 The next member of our acute-illness support group is Elderberry-Thyme Syrup from True Botanica.
-Elderberries have been shown in many studies to be an effective support for those suffering from a wide variety of viral illnesses.
-Again, like many natural medicines, elderberries not only kill the viruses themselves but also support white-blood cell activity, thus supporting our own immune response.
+Elderberries have been shown in many studies to be an effective support for those suffering from a wide variety of illnesses.
+Again, like many natural medicines, elderberries promote healing and strengthen our ability to fight illness.
 True Botanica is a company started by three anthroposophical doctors to bring innovative natural medicines inspired by the work of Rudolf Steiner into the market.
 The Elderberry-Thyme Syrup combines organically grown elderberries with extracts of thyme oil and ash.
-Thyme is a well-known herb that also has anti-microbial activity and is particularly active in the respiratory system.
+Thyme is a well-known herb that is particularly active in the respiratory system.
 The dose is one to three teaspoons every two to four hours, again, depending on the age and size of the person.

-The final component of our immune support-acute illness group is Immunity Matrix from Raw Revelations.
+The final component of our support for acute illness group is Immunity Matrix from Raw Revelations.
 This product is a mixture of nine medicinal mushrooms, botanical sources of the vitamin C complex, spirulina and tonic Ayurvedic herbs.
-The mushrooms are the primary ingredients in this formula, as they are well known for their immune-supportive functions.
+The mushrooms are the primary ingredients in this formula, as they are well known for their detoxification functions.
 Mushrooms function as scavengers in nature.
 A tree that falls to the forest floor will soon be degraded and recycled by the mushrooms residing in the forest soil.
-When we consume medical mushrooms, it is likely we are also recycling our own dead cells that otherwise become the breeding ground for pathogenic organisms.
+When we consume medical mushrooms, it is likely we are also recycling our own dead and/or poisoned cells that otherwise can cause illness.
 Plant-based vitamin C provides the other components that support the ascorbic acid in our tissues, and spirulina provides chlorophyll, which helps with detoxification.
 The dose I use acutely is one-half to two tablespoons in water four times a day until improvement, then twice a day as a follow-up.

 With the support of such products, we should be able to be back on our feet quickly and have the confidence that — as humans have found for millennia — the natural world provides abundant support for us as we go through our yearly “clean out” process of acute illness.